AzmatIshaq/cc1/exercises/make-some-noise/README.md

-# Template p5 project

-Exercise - Make-some-noise by Azmat Ishaq
+# Exercise - Make-some-noise by Azmat Ishaq

 This is an Exercise for the CART253 class at Concordia Univeristy

 This exercise highlights and explores the use of p5 sound manipulation.